BrianWasLiterallyTaken/community-actions/Economy/Brian-GamblingGame/README.md

 </div>

 --------------------------------------
-# Credits
-The superaction was made possible with the help of the following people and tools:
+**This superaction was made possible with the help of the following people and tools:**
 * [Number Formatter](https://github.com/atlasbot/community-actions/tree/master/Snippets/Emrison-NumberFormatter) - JaM#8608
 * <a href="https://regexr.com" target="_blank">regexr.com</a> - My assistant for Regular Expressions